aofarrel/verbose-fiesta/Terra/TopMed_Aligner_Template_WS.md

 ------

 # Authors
-Workspace author: Ash O'Farrell
-WDL script and bug fixing: Walt Shands
-Dockerized TopMED Aligner: Jonathon LeFaive
-Edits and bug-squashing: Michael Baumann, Beth Sheets

-This workspace was completed under the NHLBI BioData Catalyst project.
+Here you can cite yourself, Walt, and Jonathon instead of in the text above.
+You should also say this is under the BDCat project.

 ### Workspace change log